willsurj/XDBeam/README.md

 - API and App continue as if nothing went wrong

 New API can be integrated into the fed server if I learn GoLang, or it can be made with Node.js and put onto HostCab.
+Advantage of Node is the reuse of the JS SDK I'm using in the web app, and also more tutorials and dev help.
 Probably initial implementation with Node and then if I am told to continue development I can do Go as well.